-During the last six months the number of alerts had increased, likely due to a change in the recording procedures.
-The number of alerts which were converted into referrals had not increased.
+During the last six months the number of alerts increased but that was due to a change in the recording procedures.
+The number of alerts which were converted into referrals did not increase.
 Some of the alerts were found to be non-safeguarding issues.
-The outcome of the Francis report may have generated some of the increase in alerts.
+The outcome of the Francis report may mean that there was an increase in in-patient referrals.

-During 2013/14 a lot of work had been carried out to ensure that the Safeguarding Adults Board was Care Act compliant.
-The new structure was beginning to bed down and a virtual network was being developed.
+During 2013/14 a lot of work had been carried out to ensure that the Safeguarding Board was Care Plan compliant and some groups were held in abeyance.
+The new structure was beginning to bed down and a virtual network had been created.

-The Board was urged to think about resourcing for the Safeguarding Adults Board which had a budget of £70,000 compared to the Children's Safeguarding Board which received over £200,000. the two Safeguarding Boards did work together on some issues and as the Council encouraged people to Think Family, the Board was reminded that families were often made up of three or more generations, not just parents and children.
+The Board was urged to think about resourcing for the Board which currently had a budget of £70,000 compared to the Children's Safeguarding Board which received £140,000.
+In some areas the two boards did work together and as the Council encouraged people to Think Family the Board was reminded not to forget that families were often made up of three or more generations not just parents and children.

 A Board member asked how cases were selected for a serious case review.
-It was explained that this was on the basis that abuse or neglect had caused a death or serious harm.
+It was explained that it was detailed in the Care Act that a particular case had to give multi agency learning where abuse or neglect had caused a death or serious harm.
+A referral would then be made to a sub-group where an independent Chairman would decide if it should become a serious case review.
+Councillors and MPs could refer cases directly and members of the public could make referrals through an agency.